maksymilianPadalak/yourTimeline/README.md

 ### Set up

-Download ziped folder.
+Choose:

+- Open Your Timeline on github pages: https://maksymilianpadalak.github.io./index.html

-Open timeline.html in your browser.
+- Download ziped folder and open timeline.html in your browser.

 Safari desktop version does not support date picker.
 I'm working to fix it.